draperlaboratory/cozy/docs/source/gettingstarted.rst

 memory addressing, so we will malloc space for our integers then constrain arg0 accordingly::

-    addr_prepatched = sess_prepatched.malloc(4)
+    addr_prepatched = sess_prepatched.malloc(4) # integers are 4 bytes on the target arch
     sess_prepatched.add_constraints((arg0 == 0x0) | (arg0 == addr_prepatched))
     addr_postpatched = sess_postpatched.malloc(4)
     sess_postpatched.add_constraints((arg0 == 0x0) | (arg0 == addr_postpatched))

-So before any execution we have constrained arg0 to be NULL (0x0) or be a concrete address returned by :py:meth:`~cozy.project.Session.malloc`.
+So before any execution we have constrained arg0 to be either NULL (0x0) or a concrete 64-bit address returned by :py:meth:`~cozy.project.Session.malloc`.

 ================================
 Directives - Assumes and Asserts